goffreder/QuodJS/README.md

-An annotated version of the code is available in `src/annotated`, and the generated documentation (made with [Docco] (http://jashkenas.github.io/docco/)) can be found in `docs/ooJS.js`.
+An annotated version of the code is available in `src/annotated`, and the generated documentation (made with [Docco] (http://jashkenas.github.io/docco/)) can be found in `docs/quod.html`.

 ## Install

-To use Quod just include `src/quod.min.js` in your HTML file.
+To use QuodJS just include `src/quod.min.js` in your HTML file.

 ## Node.js

-Quod is tested and working with Node.js v0.11.13.
+QuodJS is tested and working with Node.js v0.11.13.

 ## Testing

-`testset.js` contains a few examples of what you can achieve with Quod.
+`testset.js` contains a few examples of what you can achieve with QuodJS.
 You can see it running at `tests/index.html`.

 ## Changelog